-I am a PhD candidate in the Department of Government at the London School of Economics, currently on the job market.
+I completed my PhD in Political Science in December 2024 at the London School of Economics, currently on the job market.
 I am also a member of the Electoral Psychology Observatory.
 Prior to joining LSE, I earned a master’s degree in economics from Sabanci University and a bachelor’s degree in economics from Bogazici University in Istanbul.

 My research focuses on candidate preferences, political representation, social identity, and gender.
-Through an emphasis on the candidates’ demographic and physiological features, I investigate voter preferences for political candidates and the factors that impact their decisions.
-In addition to that, I investigate the ways in which political candidates tailor both the verbal and nonverbal forms of communication that they employ while interacting with voters.
-My research also explores the complex relationship between social identity and political behaviour.
-Additionally, I have a strong interest in the role of gender in politics and in its impact on political outcomes.
+Emphasising candidates’ demographic and physiological features, I investigate voter preferences for political candidates and the factors influencing their decisions in various country contexts, including the United States, Germany, and Turkey.
+Additionally, I explore how political candidates tailor both verbal and nonverbal communication when interacting with voters.
+My work also examines the complex relationship between social identity and political behaviour, with a particular interest in the role of gender in politics and its impact on political outcomes.

 My methodological interests are in experimental political science and computational methods.
 I conduct visual and audial survey experiments, having incorporated state-of-the-art AI tools to simulate real-life political interactions, as well as field experiments with collaborating candidates to gain insights into voter behaviour and political preferences.
 Additionally, I use computational social science to analyse audio and video data, providing a deeper understanding of political communication and its effects on voters.